davetayls/davetayls.github.com/_drafts/fp-ts-02-handling-error-cases.md

 }
 ```

-The right solution to these problems is to use the `tryCatch` function from `fp-ts`.
+The right solution to these problems is to use the `tryCatch` function.
 It enables us to run any function within a try / catch and deal with errors.
 Here is how I get the first item from an array.

 ```typescript
 import { tryCatch } from 'fp-ts/lib/Either'